Household Hazardous Waste

 Household hazardous waste includes products that contain toxic, corrosive, highly reactive, or flammable materials.
 According to the EPA, items such as batteries, household cleaners, and paint are considered to be hazardous.

-The City of Montrose partners with Montrose County to host Household Hazardous Waste Events to provide a convenient, low-cost disposal option for Montrose residents.
-The most recent event was held on September 7, 2019.
-Information regarding the next event will be provided on this page when it becomes available.
+The City of Montrose partners with Montrose County to host Household Hazardous Waste Events, usually each summer, to provide a convenient, low-cost disposal option for Montrose residents.
+Event information is posted on this webpage and announced through official communications channels as soon as the next event date is scheduled.
+The most recent HHW event was held on August 28, 2021.

 Improper disposal of household hazardous waste can be a serious detriment to yourself, your community, and the environment.
 Throwing these materials away, dumping them down the drain, and storing them improperly can lead to water contamination, environmental damage, risk of explosion, and other dire consequences.

 Alternatives to Disposal

 The city of Montrose recommends that residents try alternatives to disposing of household hazardous waste.

-Buy only what you need – reducing the amount of hazardous materials you purchase will reduce the amount left over from a project.
+- Buy only what you need – Reducing the quantity of hazardous materials you purchase will reduce the amount that is left over from a project.
 For example, try getting a smaller bottle of pesticides for your front yard garden in order to reduce the waste.

 - Try alternatives to hazardous materials – Several household items (vinegar, baking soda, lemon juice) work very well to scrub surfaces, deodorize and clean glass.
 The EPA has some handy tips for using these items to clean your home.